QR Codes on TV: The Next Big Advertising Opportunity

 Dynamic QR Code commercials can be a great resource if brands want to be innovative and change according to viewer preferences.

 Why your next shoppable TV ad should feature a QR Code

 A study showed that Television remains the most effective form of advertising compared to Facebook and YouTube.
 In an average second, TV commanded more attention with twice the active viewing of YouTube and 15 times that of Facebook.

 QR Codes on TV have the ability to drive impulse purchases and drive more sales on eCommerce platforms.

 These QR Codes can also help brands in top-funnel engagement and data acquisition through promotions and scans via a comprehensive QR Code platform.

 It also provides valuable revenue streams for brands that are not able to engage customers through traditional ad formats.

-With the evolution of shoppable QR Codes on TV, Over-The-Top(OTT) platforms like Netflix, Apple TV+, and Disney+ and consumer brands can leverage shoppable QR Codes to maximize engagement and ROI.
+With the evolution of QR Codes on TV, Over-The-Top(OTT) platforms like Netflix, Apple TV+, and Disney+, and consumer brands can leverage them to maximize engagement and ROI.